The Short/Semi-Professional Version

 Hi there!
 I’m Jessica, not Beaker.
 I’m a book-loving, late-night blogging former teacher turned library lady.
 I spent most of my teacher time in preschool and kindergarten.
 Back then my favorite things included teaching young children how to read and write, STEAM, empowering caregivers, and most of all… reading aloud!
 Then I found out there’s a whole different field that gets to do just that on a community-wide scale.
 I was out.
 Or in, depending on your perspective. 🙂

 Since starting my library journey in 2016, I’ve finished my MLS and worked with three different public library systems in the Denver Metro area.
 I’m an Emporia State University SLIM alum – and if you are too, let’s connect through the Alumni Facebook Group!
-Along the way I’ve been a library page, a volunteer preschool storyteller, a floor associate, a storytime specialist, a youth services librarian and an early literacy department lead.
+Along the way I’ve been a library page, a volunteer preschool storyteller, a floor associate, a storytime specialist, a youth and family services librarian and an early literacy department lead.

 Oh, and speaking of employers past and present, the thoughts and opinions expressed on this blog are my own.